DennisSoemers/DennisSoemers.github.io/_posts/2016-09-29-the-general-video-game-agent-maastcts2.markdown

 layout: post
 comments: true
 title:  "The General Video Game Agent ''MaastCTS2''"
-date:   2016-09-29 11:30:00 +0100
+date:   2016-09-29 10:30:00 +0100
 categories: jekyll update
 ---

-#Introduction
+# Introduction
 ---
 This post provides an informal description of my *MaastCTS2* agent for General Video Game Playing.
 It participated in the Single-Player and Two-Player tracks of the [GVG-AI Competition](http://gvgai.net/) in 2016.
 The results can be found [here](https://groups.google.com/forum/#!topic/the-general-video-game-competition/z-43NBUfc58).
 MaastCTS2 ended up winning the Single-Player track, and was the runner-up in the Two-Player track.
+The source code of the agent can be found on
+[github](https://github.com/DennisSoemers/MaastCTS2).
 This post is intended to shortly describe the main techniques used by the agent in an informal manner.
-More detailed and formal descriptions of some of the techniques used can be found in a CIG paper<sup>[1](#cigpaper)</sup> and my Master
-Thesis<sup>[2](#thesis)</sup> (for which I will edit in links when they become available at a later time).
+More detailed and formal descriptions of some of the techniques used can be found in a CIG paper<sup>[1](#cigpaper)</sup> and my Master Thesis<sup>[2](#thesis)</sup> (for which I will edit in links when they become available at a later time).
 It should be noted that there was still time left until the submission deadlines for the competitions after writing these documents, which means that development continued and some features have been added after writing them.
 I will write an update with new references if more of those details end up being published.

 Because I don't want this post to become too long and detailed, I will assume the reader to have a decent amount of prior knowledge on Artificial Intelligence (AI) in games, and, in particular, Monte-Carlo Tree Search (MCTS).
 MCTS is the core algorithm used by MaastCTS2, but it is heavily modified with a large number of enhancements.
 I will